OVERVIEW: Federal Spending, Taxes, Deficit

 • The three largest entitlement programs, together comprising nearly half of the budget, are Social Security, Medicare and Medicaid.

-• Medicare: $992 billion and 14% of the budget is the national health insurance program administered by the federal government for seniors and disabled adults, and financed by payroll taxes, premiums, copayments, and general tax revenues.
+• Medicare: $1.2 trillion and 14% of the budget is the national health insurance program administered by the federal government for seniors and disabled adults, and financed by payroll taxes, premiums, copayments, and general tax revenues.

-Net Interest Payments on the Debt: 15% of the Budget and Rising
+Net Interest Payments: 14% of the Budget and Rising

 • Because of the rapidly rising public debt, net interest is projected to become the fastest growing portion of the federal budget, increasingly crowding out available funds for defense and nondefense discretionary programs.